Horse meat: History

 Hunger during World War II led to horses being eaten.

 Horse meat gained widespread acceptance in French cuisine during the later years of the Second French Empire.
 The high cost of living in Paris prevented many working-class citizens from buying meat such as pork or beef.
 In 1866, the French government legalized the eating of horse meat, and the first butcher's shop specializing in horse meat opened in eastern Paris, providing quality meat at lower prices.

 During the Siege of Paris (1870–1871), horse meat, along with the meat of donkeys and mules, was eaten by anyone who could afford it, partly because of a shortage of fresh meat in the blockaded city, and also because horses were eating grain that was needed by the human populace.
 Though large numbers of horses were in Paris (estimates suggested between 65,000 and 70,000 were butchered and eaten during the siege), the supply was ultimately limited.
 Not even champion racehorses were spared (two horses presented to Napoleon III of France by Alexander II of Russia were slaughtered), but the meat became scarce.
 Many Parisians gained a taste for horse meat during the siege, and after the war ended, horse meat remained popular.
 Likewise, in other places and times of siege or starvation, horses are viewed as a food source of last resort.

 Despite the general Anglophone taboo, horse and donkey meat was eaten in Britain, especially in Yorkshire, until the 1930s, and, in times of postwar food shortages, surged in popularity in the United States and was considered for use as hospital food.
 A 2007 Time magazine article about horse meat brought to the United States from Canada described the meat as "a sweet, rich, superlean, oddly soft meat, and closer to beef than to venison".

 Nutrition

 Horse meat has a slightly sweet taste reminiscent of beef.
-Many consumers allege not being able to tell the difference between beef and horse meat.
+Many consumers say they are unable to tell the difference between beef and horse meat.

 Meat from younger horses tends to be lighter in color, while older horses produce richer color and flavor, as with most mammals.
 Horse meat can be used to replace beef, pork, mutton, venison, and any other meat in virtually any recipe.
 Horse meat is usually very lean.
 Jurisdictions that allow for the slaughter of horses for food rarely have age restrictions, so many are quite young, some even as young as 16 to 24 months old.